graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 # DataLoader

-GraphQL .NET includes an implementation of Facebook's [DataLoader](https://github.com/facebook/dataloader).
+GraphQL.NET includes an implementation of Facebook's [DataLoader](https://github.com/facebook/dataloader).

 Consider a GraphQL query like this: